 Online payment systems will be OPEN until the Friday before the tournament until midnight (12am Eastern Standard Time), for events that are on Sunday.

 Online payment systems will be OPEN until the Friday before the tournament until 8 pm Eastern Standard Time), for events that are on Saturday.

 Walkin/late charge $15 will be split as follows: $7.50 to event Scholarships, $7.50 to GLJGT.

 Tournament NO Shows:

 If you enter an event and you don’t show up, you forfeit your entry fee, unless you contact us directly and cancel within a minimum of 24 hours prior to the event.
-Then we will return your entry fee minus a $10 service charge, or you may forward your entry to a future tournament of the 2019-20 season.
-You must speak with us directly, a text message, email or voice mail will not be accepted.
+Then we will return your entry fee minus a $10 service charge, or you may forward your entry to a future tournament of the 2021-22 season.
+You must speak with us directly, a text message, email or voice mail.